Skip to main content

 Step 3: Create a Project

-2. Enter a project name (defaults to your repository name)
+2. Enter a project name (auto-filled from your first repository name)

-clones your repository and prepares it for analysis.
+clones your repositories and prepares them for analysis.
 This takes a few moments.

 This is where you tell what you want to achieve.
-In the text field, describe your goal in plain language: Examples:
+Describe your goal in plain language: Examples:

 • “Translate the source code from Ada to C++”